 To be clear, at Jungle Scout we believe all types of review manipulation bring down the Amazon platform.
 It leads to a loss of shopper trust.
 And a loss of trust means less sales for the platform, sellers and even our business.

-So now, let’s start with the terms of service, straight from Amazon’s site.
+Let’s start with the terms of service, straight from Amazon’s site.

 In Amazon’s words: